 Hakodate is the southern tip of Hokkaido and started developing earlier than any other city in Hokkaido, even earlier than Sapporo.
-You first head for Morning Market near the station to enjoy watching over 250 shops selling various kinds of things like fresh and dried seafoods, vegetables and fruits.
+You first head for Morning Market near the station and enjoy watching over 250 shops selling various kinds of things like fresh and dried seafoods, vegetables and fruits.
 There are also seafood restaurants there as well.
 Then you head for Mt.
 Hakodate.
 Cable cars are operated to take you to the mountaintop, where you can see the panoramic view of the city and the harbor.
 Then you stroll in Motomachi district, where you can see some old churches such as Russian Orthodox Church, Roman Catholic Church, Hakodate Episcopal Church and United Church of Christ.
 You can also see some old historical buildings around there.
 After lunch you go to Bay area with Old Brick Warehouses (now renovated as shops and restaurants) before you head for Goryokaku Tower, where you can see the city from a different angle and the pentagonal-shaped fort below.
-You also visit the Old Magistrate's Office and learn about Hakodate War.
+You can visit the Old Magistrate's Office and learn about Hakodate War if you have time.

 Description of each spot

 ①Hakodate Morning Market